5a-Fitness-App/5a-Code-Documentation/docs/source/frontend/log_workout_page.rst

 Fields
 ------

-- Workout Title
+- Workout caption
+- Activities: which can have the following fields depending on the exercise
-- Duration (minutes)
+    - Duration (hours, minutes, seconds)
+    - Incline
+    - Distance (miles or km)
+    - Weight (kg or lbs)
+    - Sets
-- Calories Burned
+    - Reps
+    - All activties have a 'notes' field

 Functionality
 -------------

-- Validates form inputs.
+- Validates distance, weight and incline are all valid decimal/floating numbers in the input field
+- Validates sets and reps are valid integers in the input field
-- Calls `createWorkout()` from the backend.
+- Calls `addNewWorkout()` from the backend/api.dart
 - Displays confirmation message or error feedback.

 How it works